 Supportive Living, Inc. provides supportive housing options to survivors of brain injury in the communities surrounding Boston.
-An innovator in the field, Supportive Living’s Warren, McLaughlin and Douglas Houses and Old Farm Rockport serve as models for other facilities and offer residents a chance to maintain their dignity while living independently, regardless of their ability to pay.
+An innovator in the field, Supportive Living’s Warren, McLaughlin, Douglas, Norwood and Murphy Houses offer residents a chance to maintain their dignity while living independently, regardless of their ability to pay.

 Supportive Living residential facilities feature spacious single and double apartments with accessible bathrooms.
 Some apartments include full kitchens while others provide community meals.
 All facilities include common areas with entertainment and socialization opportunities.

 A cornerstone of SLI facilities is resident access to SLI Neuro-Wellness programs.

 We offer eligible residents rental assistance through the U.S. Housing and Urban Development Department (HUD), under the Section 811 Project Rental Assistance Contract (PRAC).
 Under PRAC, residents pay 30 percent of their adjusted income toward rent and the balance is subsidized by HUD.

 We partner with Advocates to provide the highest quality of services and programs to benefit residents.

 - Tailored support systems to meet individual’s needs and wishes

 - Accessible transportation